Mr-Quin/danmaku-anywhere/README.en.md

 The Firefox version has limited support.
 The extension has fewer features and may not work as expected.

-**Installation**
+Using Firefox, download the Firefox version from [here](https://mr-quin.github.io/danmaku-anywhere/), it should prompt you to install.

+#### Manual installation

-The extension is not signed, so it can only be installed on certain versions of Firefox.
+Manual installation only works for certain versions of Firefox.
 See [here](https://extensionworkshop.com/documentation/publish/signing-and-distribution-overview/#unlisted-addons)

 ## Usage